 Future history isn’t what it used to be.
 Although the premise of Foundation is focused on predicting the future, the Apple TV+ series has been anything but predictable.
 Taking strands from the famous and influential Isaac Asimov novels of the same name, Foundation Season 1 ended by pulling various disparate plot threads together to result in two big cliffhangers.
-Here are the big twists, the clues for Season 2 from the books, and what some of the cast thinks of the journey so far.
+But what’s next?
+With Foundation Season 2 coming very, very soon, here’s a refresher on how Season 1 ended, what those big twists mean, plus everything we know about Season 2 from the trailer to the release date, and more.
 Spoilers ahead for all of Foundation Season 1.

 Foundation Season 1 ending, explained

-Although there’s been a lot going on this season, the actual finale came down to basically two major storylines
+Although there was a lot that happened in Season 1, the actual finale came down to basically two major storylines

 - The revelation that the clone emperor dynasty — the Cleons (Lee Pace, Terrence Mann, Cassian Bilton) — has been corrupted.